Jahia/jahia/bundles/security-filter/README.md

 The user can choose a predefined security profile by setting a value in `security.profile`, in `org.jahia.bundles.api.security.cfg` file.
 These profiles can be found [here](src/main/resources/META-INF/configuration-profiles).

-- "[default](src/main/resources/META-INF/configuration-profiles/profiles-default.yml)" profile is recommended one.
+- "[default](src/main/resources/META-INF/configuration-profiles/profiles-default.yml)" profile is the recommended one.
 It will not allow any API call from external origin, and from non-privileged users.
 - "[compat](src/main/resources/META-INF/configuration-profiles/profiles-compat.yml)" profile (**DEPRECATED**) is more open and is compatible with the previous security-filter implementation.
 Most graphql/rest calls are allowed for any user
 - "[open](src/main/resources/META-INF/configuration-profiles/profiles-open.yml)" profile allows every call.

 It's also possible to not use any profile (everything will be denied by default) - you will have to fully provide your own configuration.
-Without any configuration Jahia GUI will not be work.
+Without any configuration, Jahia GUI will not work.

 ### Legacy mode and migration report